Long-term loyalty could pay off for Bryce Harper

 In the end, maybe he’ll want that.
 Maybe he’ll be drawn to that pressure, that challenge.

 But like everybody else his age, Harper might be trying to figure out what makes him the happiest.
-He knows this: No matter where he lands, he’s going to make plenty of money.
+He knows this: No matter where he lands, he will make plenty of money.
 The Nationals will be willing to give him a deal that will be record-setting.
 But he should weigh the relationships he has built in Washington, the safe zone.
 He has a strong relationship with GM Mike Rizzo, who is, like Harper, under contract through 2018.
 He’s beloved by Nationals fans.

 Harper should call Cal Ripken and ask what it meant to him to stay in Baltimore for his whole career -- perhaps for a little less money than he might have made if he had chased every nickel in free agency.
 He should call Derek Jeter and ask about why Jeter never bothered testing the market when he became a free agent late in his career, even when Yankees GM Brian Cashman advised him to do so in the middle of a tough negotiation.